sankark1991/Rubik-s-cube-solver/readme.txt

 whitecross.py - Puts the four edges that are meant to be on the front face (the 01, 02, 04, and 05 edges) in their correct position and orientation.
 The cube state should be entered one face at a time, as a simple string of 9 digits taken from the set {0, 1, 2, 3, 4, 5}.

+moveconsolidation.py - A script for consolidating a sequence of moves into a shorter (but equivalent) list.
+This has since been incorporated into cubefunctions.py.